INFLAMMATION

 Eleuthero is an adaptogen and cousin of the panax ginseng family.
 It’s an herb used for thousands of years in traditional medicine, but it’s so legit that even the World Health Organization agrees its use as “a prophylactic and restorative tonic for enhancement of mental and physical capacities in cases of weakness, exhaustion and tiredness, and during convalescence”.

-It appears as though it has beneficial antioxidant properties by interacting with our systems as an anti-inflammatory, while also providing support for our cardiovascular and immune systems. ⁴ ⁵ ⁶
+It appears as though it has beneficial antioxidant properties by interacting with our systems as an anti-inflammatory. ⁴ ⁵ ⁶

 More on Eleuthero